 AUDIE CORNISH, HOST:

-IAN JAMES: The latest we've heard from the government is that he has a severe respiratory inspection.
-And when the government added the word severe yesterday, it was the first time that they've done that and also said that he has a respiratory deficiency.
-And what precisely that means, it's not entirely clear, but some medical experts say they think it sounds like pneumonia, but that it could be of various levels of severity.
+IAN JAMES: The latest we've heard from the government is that he has a severe respiratory infection.
+And when the government added the word "severe" yesterday, it was the first time it had done that, and also said that he has a respiratory deficiency.
+And what, precisely, that means, it's not entirely clear.
+But some medical experts say they think it sounds like pneumonia, but that it could be of various levels of severity.

-CORNISH: Well, what happens if Chavez is not able to be there for the January 10 swearing in?
+CORNISH: Now, what happens if Chavez is not able to be there for the January 10 swearing-in?
 Are there legal or constitutional concerns?

-CORNISH: So it's not clear that that actually would happen or could happen?
+CORNISH: So it's not clear that that actually would happen, or it could happen?

 JAMES: Right, it's not clear.
-And also, some of Chavez's allies have made the argument that they should be able to delay the inauguration if necessary.
-And the Supreme Court has already said that - although this question hasn't been brought before the court yet, it could rule on such a question if it were brought before the court.
+And also, some of Chavez's allies have made the argument that they should be able to delay the inauguration, if necessary.
+And the Supreme Court has also said that - although this question hasn't been brought before the court yet, it could rule on such a question if it were brought before the court.

-JAMES: Yes, it's really a tensed wait and see for people on both sides at this point.
-And some of what the plans from the government side are - may start to become clear this Saturday when the national assembly plans to hold a session and choose its new leaders.
-But we're less than a week away from the swearing in, and it's still not at all clear what plans Chavez's political allies have in mind.
+JAMES: Yes, it's really a tense wait-and-see for people on both sides, at this point.
+And some of what the plans on the government side are, may start to become clear this Saturday, when the national assembly plans to hold a session and choose its new leaders.
+But we're less than a week away from the swearing-in, and it's still not at all clear what plans Chavez's political allies have in mind.

 CORNISH: Ian James is Associated Press bureau chief in Caracas.
 Ian, thank you for speaking with us.

 JAMES: Thank you.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.